-- Where the Delaware Code and Delaware Administrative Code are silent regarding certain aspects of the CBC requirements, standardized policies, procedures, and processes were not developed by the school district. - The school district did not consistently follow processes to ensure that compliant CBCs were requested in a timely manner. - Supervisory reviews failed to detect the suitability compliance exceptions and/or there was a lack of management review/oversight controls in the development of appropriate internal controls to meet the interest of state laws and regulations on suitability determinations. - The school districts function as independent entities, and DOE is not responsible for coordinated oversight that may have caused or contributed to, among other things, different approaches to managing the CBC processes and inconsistency in the implementation of state laws and regulations across all school districts.
+- Where the Delaware Code and Delaware Administrative Code are silent regarding certain aspects of the CBC requirements, standardized policies, procedures, and processes were not developed by the school district. - The school district did not employ adequate information system software to track and manage CBCs for employees, volunteers, student teachers, and contractors. - The school district did not consistently follow processes to ensure that compliant CBCs were requested, received, reviewed, and filed, indicating a weakness in internal controls. - Supervisory reviews failed to detect the compliance exceptions and there was a lack of management review and oversight controls to meet the intent of state laws and regulations on CBCs. - The school districts function as independent entities, and DOE is not responsible for coordinated oversight.
+This may have caused or contributed to different approaches, used across school districts, for managing the CBC processes. and inconsistency with the implementation of state laws and regulations across all school districts.